 I would recommend the Dyson V10 if you’re looking for the following features in a cordless vacuum.

-- Longer battery run time – The Dyson V10 offers a fade-free 60 minute run time.
-This is by far the longest run time we have seen from a cordless vacuum cleaner.
+- Longer battery run time – The Dyson V10 offers up to a 60-minute run time.
+Even though our tests maxed out at ~50 minutes, this is still fantastic continued use for any cordless stick vacuum.
 In addition, it only takes 3.5 hours for this Dyson vacuum to charge fully.

-- Wide variety of accessories – With the purchase of this Dyson vacuum cleaner you will receive a good number of cleaning tools and accessories.
-Dyson’s V-series of vacuums has one of the largest variety of accessories and attachments we’ve seen.
+- Wide variety of accessories – With the purchase of this Dyson vacuum cleaner you will receive a good number of cleaning tools and accessories for upright or handheld use, which includes a nice mix of standard tools and motorized tools.

 - Want a 2-in-1 vacuum – Although the primary function of the V10 is to act as a stick vacuum, you also have the option of removing the stick and using it as a handheld vacuum.
 All of the tools work for both the stick and handheld.